Writer's Block: Tips to Get You Writing Again

 Edit and Proof Read Your Work

 Proof reading is essential in succeeding in the business world.
 Google and other public domains only feature high quality content.
-HubPages is no different as well other various media outlets.
+HP is no different as well other various media outlets.
 Even manuscripts live or die based upon the quality of the content.

 Make sure to go over your work at least ten times before submitting to a publisher.
 Mistakes happen but it can be corrected by a healthy dose of proofreading.

 Get into the habit of proofreading your work.
 Don't be lazy.
 It will make or break your artistic goals.
-Challenge yourself by adapting this routine as a habit.
+Challenge yourself by adopting this routine as a habit.
 The more quality habits you place into your work, the better it will be received by the public.

 Ask friends, family or co-workers for their input.
 Let them read your work as well.
 Welcome constructive criticism.
 It will make you a stronger writer.
 Don't be too hard on yourself or become cynical to others opinions: stay humble.
 Everything will eventually work out in your favor.
 Time and hard work will eventually balance its self out.
 Be dedicated to your craft.
 Don't allow failure to discourage you.
 We all fail sometimes.
 It's called trial and error.